 And if these health benefits are not enough to make you like grass-fed butter in your coffee, its creamy texture and taste make it a smoother creamer compared to your average non-dairy coffee creamer.

 Medium Chain Triglyceride or MCT Oil

-MCT (medium chain triglyceride) oils are fatty acids that do not get stored in the body for later use.
+MCT (medium chain triglyceride) oils are fatty acids that the body does not store for later use.

-MCT fatty acids go directly to the liver so that they can be converted to ketones for energy use.
+These acids go directly to the liver which turn into ketones for energy use.

 Because of this, oils that are under this classification are a great way to get your body acclimated to metabolizing fat for energy.

-Our bodies are used to burning glucose that it gets from the carbohydrates from our diet.
+Our bodies normall would burn glucose that it gets from carbohydrates in the food we eat.